Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Feedback Capacity for ARMA Gaussian Noises

 \end{example}

-Example~\ref{casethree} is consistent with the feedback capacity of such channels derived in \cite{kim2010feedback}.
-(It is also worth mentioning that before \cite{kim2010feedback}, lower bounds on feedback capacity for first-order AR colored noises and first-order ARMA colored noises have been respectively obtained in \cite{butman1969general, butman1976linear} and \cite{yang2007feedback}.
-Meanwhile, see \cite{kim2006feedback, ihara2019feedback} for further discussions on the feedback capacity for first-order moving average colored noises.)
-In fact, it has been shown in \cite{kim2010feedback} that the feedback capacity (rather than a lower bound of it) is given by the unique (therefore, the largest) positive real root of
+Example~\ref{casethree} is consistent with the feedback capacity of such channels derived in \cite{kim2010feedback} (see also \cite{liu2018feedback}).
+In fact, it has been shown in \cite{kim2010feedback} (see Theorem~5.3 therein) that the feedback capacity, rather than its lower bound, is given by the unique (therefore, the largest) positive real root of

 when $f_{1} + g_{1} \leq 0$, while when $f_{1} + g_{1} > 0$, the feedback capacity is given by the only positive real root of